openai/chatgpt-retrieval-plugin/docs/providers/mongodb/setup.md

 ### Set Datastore Environment Variables

-To establish a connection to the MongoDB database and collection, define the following environment variables.
+To establish a connection to the MongoDB Cluster, Database, and Collection, plus create a Vector Search Index, define the following environment variables.
 You can confirm that the required ones have been set like this:  `assert "MONGODB_URI" in os.environ`

-**IMPORTANT** It is crucial that the choices are consistent between setup in Atlas and the Python environment.
+**IMPORTANT** It is crucial that the choices are consistent between setup in Atlas and Python environment(s).

 | Name                  | Description                 | Example                                                                          |
 |-----------------------|-----------------------------|----------------------------------------------------------------------------------|